geggo/MVacquire/docs/tutorial.rst

 Tutorial
 ========

-The mv extension is designed to provide a very pythonic interface, such that it can be easily used in an interactive environment like an IPython shell.
+The mvacquire modul offers a simple interface for image acquisition with hardware from matrix-vision.
+It is designed to provide a very pythonic interface, such that it can be easily used in an interactive environment like an IPython shell.

 Initialization
 ~~~~~~~~~~~~~~